- Any-time Online

-This course focuses on the knowledge and skills required to provide nutritional treatment and prevention strategies for patients with various disease processes.
-The course includes nutritional screening, and the development and application of nutritional care plans.
+This course focuses on the knowledge and skills required to provide nutritional treatment and prevention strategies for clients with various diseases processes.
+Course activities include nutritional screening as well as the development and application of nutritional care plans.

-This course focuses on the systems required to plan and produce safe, high quality food in the quantities required to meet client and organizational needs.
-Menu and facility planning, work efficiency, storage, communication and forecasting strategies and quality assurance methods are included.
+This course focuses on the systems required to plan and produce safe, high-quality food in the quantities required to meet client and organizational needs.
+The course includes menu and facility planning, work efficiency, storage, communication and forecasting strategies, and quality assurance methods.

-This course focuses on acquiring, developing and maintaining an effective work force.
-Topics include: human resource planning; recruitment and selection; orientation, training and development; performance appraisal; wage and salary administrations; employee benefits and services; employee safety, security and health; and understanding the employment contract.
+This course focuses on acquiring, developing, and maintaining an effective workforce.
+Topics include human resource planning; recruitment and selection; orientation, training, and development; performance appraisals; wage and salary administration; employee benefits and services; employee safety, security, and health; and the employment contract.

-Managing the business of foodservice is the focus of this course and will include marketing and public relations.
-You will work with strategic planning, annual operating and capital budgets, financial controls, equipment specifications and budgets, and inventory purchase and control.
+This course focuses on strategic planning, annual operating and capital budgets, financial controls, equipment specifications and budgets, and inventory purchase and control.
+Learners explore these activities from various professional contexts.

 Required Courses8 week unpaid work experience